hdorgeval/playwright-fluent/docs/selector.api.md

 ---

+### getHandle()

+- returns: `Promise<ElementHandle<Element> | null>`

+Executes the search and returns the first found element.
+Will return null if no elements are found.

+It is the same method as `getFirstHandleOrNull()`.
+Choose the method whose name is more friendly to you.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

 ### count()

 - returns: `Promise<number>`

 Gets the number of found elements.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

+### exists()

+- returns: `Promise<boolean>`

+Checks if the selector exists.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.